twbs/bootstrap/site/content/docs/4.3/layout/overview.md

 @include media-breakpoint-below(lg) { ... }
 // No media query necessary for xl breakpoint as it has no upper bound on its width

-// Example: Style from medium breakpoint and down
+// Example: Style from medium breakpoint and below
 @include media-breakpoint-below(md) {
   .custom-class {
     display: block;